Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 1.9.10 =
+- Added position settings options for custom field and TOS.
+You can display those below payment button now.

 = 1.9.9 =
 - Fixed incompatability with older PHP versions (prior to 5.4).